OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/steering-minutes.md

 ## Discussion about presentation of the formal review

 * Who needs to present WP? -> WP leaders
-* Who presents deliverables? -> choice of the WP leader
+* Who presents deliverables? -> it is the choice of the WP leader
-* Need to agree on timings:
+* Need to agree on timings: it will depend on the amount of content to present per WP
 * Presentations are different from normal conference contributions: we need to provide context and motivation for the tasks for non-experts, then say what we have done, touching on world leading stuff very briefly, then ideally speak about impact, maybe next steps
 * Coherence among different deliverable presentation, especially inside the same WP (including slides template)
 * Does it have to be slides for the presentation of deliverables? -> No, suggestion: posters + demos/screencasts on flat screens?
 Maybe we can do a formal presentation for each WP and D and then have some extra transversal demos.